mnaoumov/obsidian-fix-require-modules/README.md

 ![Console messages](images/console-messages.png)

-If you want to disable console messages, you can set the `console` setting to `false`.
+If you do not want to intercept console messages, you can set the `console` setting to `false`.

 ````markdown
 ```code-button "Console messages" console:false